 Mississippi Bounty Hunter Guide: Requirements and Steps

+Mississippi is home to an estimated 2.9 million people.1 Bail is an important part of the state’s criminal justice system, and the practice of bounty hunting is allowed.
+Bounty hunters in Mississippi are known as bail enforcement agents, and they work for licensed bail bond agents to return fugitives who have “skipped” bail.
 If you are interested in learning about jobs in the fugitive recovery field in Mississippi, this page provides information on licensing for bounty hunting and private investigation and outlines the job outlook and useful professional organizations in the state to help you succeed.

-Requirements for Prospective Bounty Hunters in Mississippi
+Requirements for Prospective Bail Enforcement Agents in Mississippi

-Bounty hunters in Mississippi, also known as bail enforcement agents, are licensed by the Mississippi Insurance Department, and you must have a license to work in this profession.
-You may find employment with a bail bond agency to retrieve individuals who fail to show up for court appearances while out on bail or work as a freelance agent for many bail bond agencies.
-You must be at least 21 years old, legally able to work in the United States, and have no felony convictions to become a bounty hunter in Mississippi.
+To work as a bail enforcement agent in Mississippi you must have a license issued by the Mississippi Insurance Department (MID).
+Once licensed, you may find employment with a bail bond agency to retrieve individuals who fail to show up for court appearances while out on bail or work as a freelance agent for many bail bond agencies.
+To qualify for the license you must:

+Mississippi’s bail bond licensing laws are designed to protect all parties involved in the transaction, as well as the public, by ensuring that licensed agents know and follow the law.
 The following steps explain how to apply for a bail enforcement agent license in Mississippi.

 1. Complete 40 hours of required training.